jouellnyc/UART/multi_uarts/README.md

 ## Physical Connections / Pins
 - For each connection, ensure RX is connected to a TX PIN.

-- Here we are using:
+- Here we are using ESP #2 as 'the hub':

 | ESP32 #2 Pin | Description | UART|
 |---|---|---|